Sleep Hygiene Guidelines

 Operated through the University of Florida’s Faculty Group Practice, the UF Health Shands Sleep Clinic is designed to refer patients affected by sleeping disorders to a Sleep Specialist.
 Sleep Clinic is offered through the department of pulmonary medicine, division of pediatric pulmonary medicine, the department of neurology, and the department of psychology.
 Patients can participate in a Sleep Clinic test through referral from their primary care physician.
 Call (352) 265-0139 for more information.

-The UF Health Sleep Disorders Center is designed to offer multiple diagnostic tests to help physicians diagnose and treat a variety of sleep disorders.
-A visit to a specialist is not necessary for a referral to the Sleep Disorders Center.
-Primary care physicians can refer their patients directly to our facility for testing and treatment.
+The UF Health Sleep Center is designed to offer multiple diagnostic tests to help physicians diagnose and treat a variety of sleep disorders.
+A visit to a specialist is not necessary for a referral to the UF Health Sleep Center Primary care physicians can refer their patients directly to our facility for testing and treatment.

-The UF Health Shands Sleep Disorders Center operates seven nights a week.
+The UF Health Sleep Center operates seven nights a week.
+View more information about the center below.